-- Funds \$35 million General Fund for the Recreational Trails and Greenways Program. - Provides \$10 million General Fund to support the Ocean Science Trust. - Allocates \$6.5 million General Fund to the Marine Mammal Stranding Network for one time equipment upgrades. - Defers proposals from the Addressing Extreme Heat, Clean Energy Investments, Drought Resilience and Response, Funding for Nature Based Solutions, Wildfire and Forest Resilience, and Support for County of Imperial and Community Engagement Related to Geothermal Energy Development and Lithium Extraction and Processing Activities packages. - Allows 7.0 permanent positions in 2022-23, 6.0 permanent positions in 2023-24, and 7.0 permanent positions in 2024-25 (for a total of 20 positions ongoing) within the Bonds and Grants Unit, to support the increase in grant program and specified project funding and associated workload.
-Positions will be funded with existing funding authority. - Adopts \$750,000 (one-time) and \$285,000 (ongoing) General Fund to implement Senate Bill 27 (Chapter 237, Statutes of 2021). - Approves \$18,331,000 General Fund in 2022-23 and 1.0 permanent position for planning and development of Phase 1 of the new California Climate Information System. - Provides \$1.248 million Environmental License Plate Fund in 2022-23 to continue the projects reviewed and approved by the Blue Ribbon Committee for the Rehabilitation of Clear Lake. - Appropriates \$15,510,000 General Fund in 2022-23 to support museum improvements, education outreach, publications, and walking tours at the San Francisco Historical Society Museum, the Armenian American Museum, and the Museum of Tolerance. - Rejects \$22.937 million General Fund for three projects to rehabilitate the John Muir Trail. - Adopts appropriations and reappropriations from various bonds, reversions, reversions with associated new appropriations, and other non-bond technical adjustments to continue implementation of existing authorized programs across multiple departments and commissions within the Agency.
+- Funds \$35 million General Fund for the Recreational Trails and Greenways Program. - Appropriates \$1.6 million General Fund for a local assistance grant to build the Allensworth Civic & Entrepreneurship Center. - Provides \$10 million General Fund to support the Ocean Science Trust. - Allocates \$6.5 million General Fund to the Marine Mammal Stranding Network for one time equipment upgrades. - Allows 7.0 permanent positions in 2022-23, 6.0 permanent positions in 2023-24, and 7.0 permanent positions in 2024-25 (for a total of 20 positions ongoing) within the Bonds and Grants Unit, to support the increase in grant program and specified project funding and associated workload.
+Positions will be funded with existing funding authority. - Adopts \$750,000 (one-time) and \$285,000 (ongoing) General Fund to implement Senate Bill 27 (Chapter 237, Statutes of 2021). - Approves \$18,331,000 General Fund in 2022-23 and 1.0 permanent position for planning and development of Phase 1 of the new California Climate Information System. - Provides \$1.248 million Environmental License Plate Fund in 2022-23 to continue the projects reviewed and approved by the Blue Ribbon Committee for the Rehabilitation of Clear Lake. - Appropriates \$15,510,000 General Fund in 2022-23 to support museum improvements, education outreach, publications, and walking tours at the San Francisco Historical Society Museum, the Armenian American Museum, and the Museum of Tolerance. - Provides \$22.937 million General Fund for three projects to rehabilitate the John Muir Trail. - Adopts appropriations and reappropriations from various bonds, reversions, reversions with associated new appropriations, and other non-bond technical adjustments to continue implementation of existing authorized programs across multiple departments and commissions within the Agency.